Production delay notice: order volume is high and we're behind. We're working hard, but capacity is limited.

 Not a design whiz?
 Here you'll find bottle cap design templates ready to download so you can customize your own.

 Once you're satisfied with the design, go to "File: Export Bitmap".
-In that dialog choose to export "Page" at the top, make sure the Width field is at 500, pick a file name (it'll be a PNG), and click the button to export your design.
+In that dialog choose to export "Page" at the top, make sure the width field is at 500, pick a file name (it'll be a PNG), and click the button to export your design.
 This'll give you a format BottleMark can take.
 You can upload your PNG design in BottleMark's design tool and order that awesome cap!

 Complex template: this file features some common desirable design elements: a smaller circle within the larger circle, a center graphic, and curved text.
 Use this template if you want something totally customizable but want a headstart on certain design elements.
 You can change colors, alter the text and font, delete the graphics, upload your own.
 We pulled the awesome dragon from Inkscape's Open Clipart Library (available under File).